Skip to contents

 • complete person-by-item rectangular data.

 The conquest_command component is a conservative starting template, not a guaranteed version-invariant automation.
 The conquest_output_contract component records which requested external output should feed each normalized review table.
-Use normalize_conquest_overlap_files() or normalize_conquest_overlap_tables() and then review_conquest_overlap() only after the matching ConQuest run has been executed externally and the relevant output tables have been extracted.
+Use normalize_conquest_overlap_exports() for the four CSV files requested by the generated command. normalize_conquest_overlap_files() and normalize_conquest_overlap_tables() remain available for already-extracted custom tables.
+Then use review_conquest_overlap() only after the matching ConQuest run has been executed externally.
 The bundle and command template alone are not external validation evidence.

 Comparison targets